shreyagupta30/hydrosenselab.github.io/content/join/PhD.md

 - Remote sensing applications in hydrology
 - Climate change

+Students with programming experience are highly encouraged.
 You are also welcome to talk to any of the existing PhD students to ascertain if we are a good fit for you.

 Please Email me your CV and interests.